 - Reinventing the wheel (over and over again).
 In science to show the merits of your work, you most probably need to compare it with other methods.
-Since most methods are not open source, and even when they are, it’s not a trivial task to use them on your data.
-Hence you end up at least partially re-implementing those methods yourself.
+Since most methods are not open source, and even when they are, it’s not a trivial task to use them on your data, you end up at least partially re-implementing those methods yourself.

 - The gap between research and clinics.
 Again, since it’s not easy to use most published methods on your data, it’s not easy for clinics to take a publication and use that method on patients’ data.

-We could, ideally, have a place facilitating method development as well as their usage.
+Ideally there would be a place facilitating method development as well as their usage.
 To understand the proposed system, consider the problem of predicting the subclass of different cancer types, and the following three players or stakeholders.

 The programmer, or the bioinformatician

 The system provides certain APIs for programmers to deliver tasks related to cancer diagnostics.
 These tasks are steps along the way of the analysis.
 Preprocessing of the data is one step, so is predicting the sub-class of a cancer for instance.
-Programmers don’t have to implement the whole pipeline; they can focus on a method, for example, which relies on a certain preprocessing model which has already been implemented on the datasets.
+Programmers don’t have to implement the whole pipeline; they can focus on a method, for example, which relies on a certain preprocessing model which itself has already been implemented on the existing datasets.
 Or in contrast, a researcher can implement a preprocessing technique and test it in combination with different methods available in the repository of the system.

-The oncologist, or a clinic
+The oncologist, pathologist, or a clinic

 The lab/person producing data